-Issue 2.2.1 Comparison of strategies fo r sustainable urban mobility Strategies Outputs Investigate how the concept of sustainable urban mobility is being translated into strategies and plans for actions in large cities.
+Issue 2.2.1 Comparison of strategies fo r sustainable urban mobility Strategies Outputs Investigate how the concept of sustainable urban Report presenting case studies and mobility is being translated into strategies and plans recommendations. for actions in large cities.
 Benchmark the approaches used for decision making, and the methods and tools for assessing the results.
-Report presenting case studies and recommendations drawn from good practices.
-2.2.2 e for multimodality in urban areas Strategies Outputs Identify good practice for the design of urban roads in central and peripheral areas of large cities including effective provision for public transport networks, parking policies, urban environmental management of infrastructure works, etc. Report presenting case studies and recommendations drawn from good practices.
-I ssue Promotion of wa 2.2.3 Iking and cycling Strategies Outputs Investigate effective and innovative measures taken to promote walking and cycling including the design of sustainable neighbourhoods, measures to secure safety for vulnerable users, involvement of NGOs in decision-making, public awareness and empowerment.
-Report presenting case studies and recommendations drawn from good practices.
+Issue 2.2.2 Design of transport infrastructure e for multimodality in urban areas Strategies Outputs Identify good practice for the design of urban roads in Report presenting good practices. central and peripheral areas of large cities including effective provision for public transport networks, parking policies, urban environmental management of infrastructure works, etc. Issue 2.2.3 Promotion of wa Iking and cycling Strategies Outputs Investigate effective and innovative measures taken Report presenting effective measures. to promote walking and cycling including the design of sustainable neighbourhoods, measures to secure safety for vulnerable users, involvement of NGOs in decision-making, public awareness and empowerment.